Laser treatment of scars

 About the procedure

-Scars or other skin problems are treated with the help of MicrosSpot technology, when laser beam is split into several hundreds of smaller rays visible to the eye.
+Scars or other skin problems are treated with the help of „MicrosSpot“ technology, when laser beam is split into several hundreds of smaller rays visible to the eye.
+At the site of exposure, skin is damaged in form of multiple columns preserving skin in between.
+Later new cells are produced in the affected areas.
 This technology helps the skin regenerate and produce collagen without damaging surrounding tissue.
+This ensures faster healing and decreases risk of complications.
 The scars fill up with freshly produced collagen and start to fade away.
 Large scars become smaller, softer, and less noticeable.
 The skin becomes more even, lighter.

 How many procedures will be needed and how quickly the scar will heal depends on the following: the size of the scar, the place, shape, client’s age and age of the scar.
 Usually scar removal requires from 2 to 5 procedures – that’s exactly the amount of treatments that guarantees the best esthetical results.